Shame and Medicine Exeter

 Objectives

-The symposium’s main objective is to initiate interdisciplinary discussion about emotions and values within healthcare debates, and its significance to ethical theory, practice and ethics education.
-A symposium such as this one will provide a unique opportunity for humanities, artists, healthcare professionals, and social research scholars to discuss the significance of emotions towards health, wellbeing and in general in medicine discourse.
+The symposium’s main objective was to initiate interdisciplinary discussion about emotions and values within healthcare debates, and its significance to ethical theory, practice and ethics education.
+A symposium such as this one provided a unique opportunity for humanities, artists, healthcare professionals, and social research scholars to discuss the significance of emotions towards health, wellbeing and in general in medicine discourse.

-We will explore the following questions in this symposium:
+We explored the following questions in this symposium:

 • What are the current debates on medical, cultural, and moral understandings of emotions, and their implications for health and wellbeing?